kristenjacobs/container-networking/slides/Notes.md

 ## Step 4: Demo

-* Explain that we are now using a (different) 2 node vagrant setup.
+* Explain that we are now using a (new but similar) 2 node vagrant setup.
+* Talk through the *env.sh* (same as previous step).
-* Setup script all the same.
+* Talk through the *setup.sh*.
+    * Describe the parts common to the previous step.
+    * Now no extra routes, but contains the socat implementation of the overlay.
 * Describe *socat* in general.
 * Describe how *socat* is being used here.
 * Describe how this is similar to a VPN.
+* Run the *setup.sh* script.
 * Demo ping from network namespace to network namespace across nodes.
     * Highlight the TTL.
 Explain the reported value.
     * Show the *tshark* output from *eth0*, *tun0* and *br0* on the remote node.